Ziqi-Yang/jpg/README.typ

 Create your user files and template files at `~/.config/jpg/`.

-You can take https://codeberg.org/meow_king/my-jpg-templates as reference.
+You can take https://codeberg.org/meow_king/my-jpg-templates as a reference.

 == Usage